cobac/polars/docs/user-guide/expressions/aggregation.md

 !!! note

-    Note that we can make Python functions for clarity.
-These functions don't cost us anything.
-That is because we only create Polars expressions, we don't apply a custom function over a `Series` during runtime of the query.
-Of course, you can make functions that return expressions in Rust, too.
+    Note that we can define Python and Rust functions that return Polars expressions to make our pipelines clearer.
+These functions won't impact performance, because they are not being applied themselves over a `Series`.

 {{code_block('user-guide/expressions/aggregation','filter',['group_by'])}}